twallema/pySODM/docs/workflow.md

 #### Choosing an appropriate likelihood function

-The next step is to choose an appropriate log likelihood function {math}` \log [ p(y_{\text{data}} | \theta) ]`.
+The next step is to choose an appropriate log likelihood function.
 The log likelihood function is a function that describes the magnitude of the error when model prediction and data deviate.
 The bread and butter log likelihood function is the sum of squared errors (SSE),
 ```{math}
 SSE = \sum_i (y_{data,i} - y_{model,i})^2,
 ```
-this is actually a simplified case of the following Guassian log likelihood function,
+which is actually a simplified case of the following Guassian log likelihood function,
 ```{math}
 \log \big[ p(y_{data} | y_{model}, \sigma) \big] = - \frac{1}{2} \sum_i \Bigg[ \frac{(y_{data,i} - y_{model,i})^2}{\sigma_i^2} + \log (2 \pi \sigma_i^2) \Bigg].
 ```
 from the above equations we can deduce that the SSEs's use is only appropriate when the error on all datapoints are the same (i.e. {math}`\sigma_i^2 = 1`).
 If the errors ({math}`\sigma_i`) of all datapoints ({math}`y_{data,i}`) are known, then the Gaussian log likelihood function is the most appropriate objective function.
-When the error of the datapoints are unknown, we must analyze the mean-variance relationship in our dataset to choose the appropriate likelihood function or make an assumption.
+When the error of the datapoints are unknown, we can analyze the mean-variance relationship in our dataset to choose the appropriate likelihood function or make an assumption.
 For epidemiological case data, dispersion tends to grow with the magnitude of the data and only one datapoint is available per day (so no error is readily available).
 In that case, pySODM's [`variance_analysis()` function](optimization.md) includes the necessary tools to approximate the mean-variance relationship in a dataset of counts.
 By dividing the dataset in discrete windows and comparing an exponential moving average to the data, mean-variance couples can be approximated.
 Then, the appropriate likelihood function can be found by fitting the following candidate models,

 | Mean-Variance model          | Relationship                               |
 |------------------------------|--------------------------------------------|